Guide for Hikers : What to Wear on Hiking Trail

 Panchase

 Probably the shortest trek from Pokhara, the place gets its name from the five hills that align themselves at the top.
 It is considered to be a sacred site for meditation.
 An intersection of three districts, notably—Kaski, Parbat, and the Syangdi district, it offers striking views of Manaslu, Annapurna, Machhapuchhare, Dhaulagiri, and Lamjung Himal.
-Panchase is located 28 kilometres away from the city of Pokhara.
+Panchase is located 28 kilometers away from the city of Pokhara.

 Ghalegaun